openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-quarkus/step3.md

-Quarkus offers the ability to automatically generate OpenShift resources based on sane default and user supplied configuration.
-The OpenShift extension is actually a wrapper extension that brings together the [kubernetes](https://quarkus.io/guides/deploying-to-kubernetes) and [container-image-s2i](https://quarkus.io/guides/container-image#s2i) extensions with sensible defaults so that it’s easier for the user to get started with Quarkus on OpenShift.
+With Quarkus, you can automatically generate OpenShift resources from default and user-supplied configuration.
+The OpenShift extension is a wrapper extension that brings together the [kubernetes](https://quarkus.io/guides/deploying-to-kubernetes) and [container-image-s2i](https://quarkus.io/guides/container-image#s2i) extensions with useful defaults so that it’s easier to get started with Quarkus on OpenShift.

-Run the following command to add it to our project:
+Run the following command to add the extension to the project:

 `mvn quarkus:add-extension -Dextensions="openshift"`{{execute}}

-Get back to the `src/main/resources/application.properties`{{open}} file and click **Copy to Editor** to add the following values to the `application.properties` file:
+Reopen the `src/main/resources/application.properties`{{open}} file and click **Copy to Editor** to add the following values:

 <pre class="file" data-filename="./src/main/resources/application.properties" data-target="append">
-# Configure the OpenShift extension options (we write to it)
+# Configures the OpenShift extension options
 quarkus.kubernetes-client.trust-certs=true
 quarkus.container-image.build=true
 quarkus.kubernetes.deploy=true